george0st/qgate-examples/docs/env_configuration.md

    - The maximal value for generation of random items (from 0 to this value) in all performance tests (for READ, WRITE, READWRITE).
 The default is value _99999_.
+ - **MODEL_REBUILD** (opt)
+   - Is it possible rebuild the model?
+(True is default)
+   - NOTE:
+     - In case of False, it will be without creation of new keyspace or table (the test will use existing keyspace and table without modification)
+     - It is useful param in case, that you have to primary push data to the model and then to do performance tests

 ### 1.4 Examples